BSi

 But what's it cost?

-There are 40 stations to fill at in Califronia.
+Sadly, that goes just 125 miles, not 400 like gasoline.
+There are 40 filling stations in California.
 Are they all less than 125mi apart?

 Let's look at the sticker price of the cars: